pondern/API-Project/README.md

 ## Contribution
 Contributions to this project are welcome.
 If you'd like to contribute, feel free to fork this repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer
 This API is created for educational purposes and does not claim official affiliation or endorsement by the NBA.

 ## Contact
-For any questions or concerns, please [open an issue](https://github.com/Lindevin101/NBA-API/issues) in this repository.
+For any questions or concerns, please [open an issue](https://github.com/pondern) in this repository.